kbroman/dataorg/index.md

 I don't think these ideas comes naturally to anyone.
 It's taken me 20 years to come to this understanding.
 So if you're not happy with the structure of your current data files, don't despair!
-But try to organize your next dataset in a way that will make analyses easier.
+But try to organize your next data set in a way that will make analyses easier.

 - [Be consistent](pages/consistency.html).
 - [Write dates as `YYYY-MM-DD`](pages/dates.html).